luomin/website/source/en/tutorial/regression_java.rst

  133 : 			// make the estimation data
  134 : 			datumList.add(makeDatum(hash));
  135 :
- 136 : 			// 5.Predict by the model learned
+ 136 : 			// 5.
+Predict by the model learned
  137 : 			result.addAll(client.estimate( NAME, datumList));
  138 :
  139 : 			// change the result into BigDecimal type